cs-uob/COMSM0085/exercises/part2/src/overview.md

 within each activity will require you to do some work within your Alpine Linux VM in Vagrant, which we'll be supporting in the labs.

-Note that the material delivered in Week 23 is not examinable, though it may be practically very useful to you in future projects.
+Note that the 'Complete Application' material delivered in Week 23 is not examinable, though it may be practically very useful to you in future projects.